 Kimberly S. O’Loughlin (she/her) is a queer, transfeminine, award-winning sound designer, composer, and engineer based in New York City, her work has been heard throughout the United States.
 Originally from northwestern New Jersey, her passion for sound began in her teens and grew into a career spanning theater, concerts, events, television, film, and recording.

-She is currently the resident sound designer at The Argyle Theatre on Long Island and at The Barnstormers Theatre in New Hampshire, where she is now in her fifth season.
+She is currently in her second season as resident sound designer at The Argyle Theatre on Long Island and at The Barnstormers Theatre in New Hampshire, where she Spent 5 seasons in residence and now returns as a guest designer.
 Her designs have ranged from intimate plays to large-scale musicals, always rooted in collaboration and storytelling.

 Regional work includes Clue (Oregon Cabaret Theatre) and I Am My Own Wife (Long Wharf Theatre).
 In New York, her designs have been featured in Winesday (LDK Productions), Two By Synge (Irish Rep), Misconceptions (Blessed Unrest), While You Were Partying (SoHo Rep), and Overture and Leaving Eden at the New York Musical Festival.
 She also served as Festival Sound Designer and Coordinator for the Broadway Bound Theatre Festival, working closely with directors and playwrights to help bring new voices to the stage.